-You are cordially invited to attend the 2009 Annual Meeting of Stockholders of CVR Energy, Inc., on Tuesday, April 28, 2009 at 10:00 a.m.
+You are cordially invited to attend the 2010 Annual Meeting of Stockholders of CVR Energy, Inc., on Wednesday, May 19, 2010 at 10:00 a.m.
 (Central Time) at the Sugar Land Marriott Town Square Hotel, 16090 City Walk, Sugar Land, TX 77479.
-The accompanying Notice of 2009 Annual Meeting of Stockholders and Proxy Statement describe the items to be considered and acted upon by the stockholders at the meeting.
+The accompanying Notice of 2010 Annual Meeting of Stockholders and Proxy Statement (the "Proxy Statement") describe the items to be considered and acted upon by the stockholders at the meeting.